fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Overload confirmation port provides additional criteria to determine overload state which results in Flow throttling at the service.
+Overload confirmation port provides additional criteria to determine overload state which results in flow throttling at the service.

 </dd>
 <dt>setpoint</dt>